Ugo Ojetti: Ojetti and fascism

 Between 1925 and 1933 Ojetti served as a member of the Executive Board for the newly inaugurated Enciclopedia Italiana, of which the initial tranche of volumes was published progressively between 1929 and 1936, taking a vital role till 1929 as coordinator of the compendium’s arts section.
 Through this period he was, in addition, organising numerous art exhibitions as well as injecting his own magic into various publishing initiatives such as, notably, the series “Le più belle pagine degli scrittori italiani scelte da scrittori viventi” (‘’loosely, “The finest pages from Italian writers, selected by living writers”’’), published by Treves, and the Classici Rizzoli series of “Italian classics”.

 Cinema

 Towards the end of his career Ojetti, who celebrated his seventieth birthday in 1941, became peripherally involved in the world of cinema.
-In 1939 he signed off on the adapted script for the first sound film version of ”I promessi sposi” (known to English audiences through its English language adaptation as “The Betrothed” and based on the 1827 Manzoni three volume historical novel of the same name.
-Ojetti’s screenplay provided a basis for the successful 1941 film directed by Mario Camerini.
+In 1939 he signed off on the adapted script for the first sound film version of the 1827 Manzoni historical novel The Betrothed, directed by Mario Camerini.
 His first draft was nevertheless reworked, because it was deemed “too literary” by the film director.